TUcablab/cablab/index.md

   <a href="./tasks/human_ai_aidi/experiment.html" class="demo-button demo-button-style">Demo</a>
 </div>

-Human/AI task asking participants to evaluate the origin of human- and AI-generated Airbnb-style vacation rental listings.
+Human/AI task where participants judge the origin of human- and AI-generated Airbnb-style vacation rental listings.